-Heel pain is one of the most common foot and ankle problems, affecting approximately 10 people at some point during their lifetime.
+Heel pain is one of the most common foot and ankle problems, affecting approximately 1 in 10 people at some point during their lifetime.

 For many, rest, stretching and orthotic supports can resolve the problem.
 Our heel pain clinic is designed for people with intractable heel pain, which has persisted for several months and does not respond to these conservative measures.

 The next step in heel pain treatment for most people is extracorporeal shockwave therapy or injections, depending upon the type of heel pain you have.
 Your heel pain may be due to plantar fasciitis or to Achilles tendinopathy.
 However, a smaller group will require heel pain surgery in order to achieve effective treatment for plantar fasciitis or Achilles tendinopathy.

 Some people will require heel pain surgery because they have extremely tight calf muscles, which is the root cause of their heel pain.

 If you have severely tight calf muscles, this pulls your heel upwards, into the same position your foot is in if you wear heels.
 This means that your tendons are constantly tightened and not able to relax and over time, this causes pain and damage.